fmerg/pymerkle/README.md

 ## Persistence

-On-disc persistence is _not_ currently supported.
+On-disk persistence is _not_ currently supported.

 Given an instance of the ``MekleTree`` class, the minimum required information can be exported using the ``.export()`` method into a ``.json`` file; invoking